-John Gage was based on the real firefighter turned paramedic Jim Page, who helped create the firefighter/paramedic program for LAFD.
+John Gage was based on Battalion Chief Jim Page, who helped create the firefighter/paramedic program for LACoFD.
 Executive Producer Jack Webb wanted to name the character after Page, but he declined.
 Jim Page died on 4 September 2004 and Randolph Mantooth was one of the speakers at his memorial.

 'Emergency!' was truly a family affair because Julie London was at the time married to co-star Bobby Troup and had been hired by her previous husband Jack Webb who was the series' creator and producer.